machine learning

 Could Photos posted on Social Media sites become the Key to Digital Identify Theft?

-Since fingerprints can be copied from photos taken up to three meters away does that mean a palm print could potentially be copied from a photo taken 5-10 meters away?
-That question led to an interesting but unscientific experiment where I took pictures of my own hand, enlarged them, and then measured the distance between the ridges and furrows of both my fingers and my palm, and then compared the results of the two.
-Spoiler – probably not.
+Since fingerprints can be copied from photos taken up to three meters away, can a palm print be copied from a photo taken 5-10 meters away?
+That question led to an interesting but unscientific experiment where I took pictures of my hand, enlarged them, measured the distance between the ridges and furrows of my fingers and my palm, and compared the results.
+Spoiler – probably not (yet) – but likely not far away given the rapid advancement of AI.

 Additional Resources: